lvgl/lvgl/docs/details/widgets/calendar.rst

 The calendar Widget uses the :ref:`Button Matrix <lv_buttonmatrix>` Widget under the hood to arrange the days into a matrix.

-- :cpp:enumerator:`LV_PART_MAIN` The background of the calendar.
-Uses all the background related style properties.
+- :cpp:enumerator:`LV_PART_MAIN` Calendar background.
+Uses all the background-related style properties.
-- :cpp:enumerator:`LV_PART_ITEMS` Refers to the dates and day names.
+- :cpp:enumerator:`LV_PART_ITEMS` Refers to dates and day names.
 Button matrix control flags are set to differentiate the buttons and a custom drawer event is added modify the properties of the buttons as follows:

-  - day names have no border, no background and drawn with a gray color
+  - day names have no border, no background and are drawn with a gray color
-  - days of the previous and next month have :cpp:enumerator:`LV_BUTTONMATRIX_CTRL_DISABLED` flag
+  - days of the previous and next month have the :cpp:enumerator:`LV_BUTTONMATRIX_CTRL_DISABLED` flag
   - today has a thicker border with the theme's primary color - highlighted days have some opacity with the theme's primary color.

 .. _lv_calendar_usage: